 “It is under the greatest adversity that there exists the greatest potential for doing good, both for oneself and others.”

-Whether or not we are citizens of the American empire, may we all compassionately commemorate Memorial Day by rededicating ourselves to the sanctity of universal peace and to the welfare of the World and all life thereon.
+Whether or not we are citizens of the American empire, as a worldwide human family, may we all compassionately commemorate Memorial Day 2019 by rededicating ourselves to the sanctity of universal peace and to the welfare of the World and all life thereon.

 May we peacefully and democratically, harmoniously and happily, co-exist with each other and with all other Life on our precious planet Earth.